 Pete asks if there are alligators.

 When he finally docks at his house, Dickie makes us help him clean up the boat; he’s so anal about details.
 I call Mom to let her know I’m be staying at the Mertzes for dinner.
 She is pleased I’m there.
 When I ask if Pete can stay over, she readily agrees.
-We had to dissemble a bit as Dickie thinks we are still staying in South Beach.
-I get Dad to pick us up at nine.
+We have to dissemble a bit as Dickie thinks we are still staying in South Beach.
+Dad will pick us up at nine.
 After eating we play regular ping-pong in his ‘Florida Room,’ a glassed-in porch.
-When it is dark, the night in Florida is warm and noisy with insect life.
+When it’s dark, the night in Florida is warm and noisy with insect life.
 While they buzz, I sit thinking how cool everything is working out.
 Maybe I’ll really like Miami.

 I shake him, “Pete, Pete, wake up.”